jackietieu/AuralDivergence/proposal.md

 ### Background

 Finding similar artists usually takes a few extra clicks or search queries when you're checking out one of their tracks.
 This Chrome extension will make discovering similar artists much simpler.
-With the use of MusicGraph's API, users of this extension can easily track down similar.
+With the use of MusicGraph's API, users of this extension can easily track down similar artists.

 ### Functionality & MVP